AIC333-arc/-XGNH-XGBoost-Parallel-Multi-Model-Guided-Neural-Network-Hyper-Parameter-Auto-Tuner/README.md

 # -XNH-XGBoost-Neural-Network-Hyper-Parameter-Auto-Tuner
-This is an XGBoost Neural Network Hyperparameter Auto Tuner to optimize the effectiveness of your neural networks.
+This is an XGBoost Guided Neural Network Hyperparameter Auto Tuner to optimize the effectiveness of your neural networks.

 I initially conceptualized the idea of stacking neural network architectures—one as the base neural network, and another as a hyperparameter tuner.
 Later, I realized that XGBoost, one of the top-performing ML models, could be combined effectively with a PyTorch neural network architecture for hyperparameter optimization.